 This constant is used to specify that database change notification or query change notification messages are to be sent.
-This is the default value and currently the only value that is supported.
+This is the default value.

-2.1.17 Subscription Protocols
+2.1.19 Subscription Protocols

 These constants are extensions to the DB API definition.
 They are possible values for the protocol parameter of the Connection.subscribe() method.